jslowick/naia/1-Places/1-Western Side/1-Sea of Mists/Vale of Whispers/Lost Mansion/Lost Mansion.md

-#places #building #vale_of_whispers
+---
+tags:
+  - places
+  - west
+  - mists
+  - vale_of_whispers
+  - building
+---

-Its said in the [[Vale of Whispers]], there is a Mansion, that cannot be found, unless you have already been there, The entrance to this Mansion is said to be a [[Hall of Mirrors]].
+Its said in the [[Vale of Whispers]], there is a Mansion, that cannot be found, unless you have already been there,